Borderline personality disorder: Misdiagnosis

 Individuals with BPD are subject to misdiagnosis due to various factors, such as the overlap (comorbidity) of BPD symptoms with those of other disorders such as depression, psychotic disorders, PTSD, and bipolar disorder.
 Misdiagnosis of BPD can lead to a range of adverse consequences.
-Diagnosis plays a crucial role in informing healthcare professionals about the patient's mental health status, guiding treatment strategies, and facilitating accurate reporting of successful interventions.
+Diagnosis informs healthcare professionals about the patient's mental health status, guiding treatment strategies, and enabling accurate reporting of successful interventions.
 Consequently, misdiagnosis may deprive individuals of access to suitable psychiatric medications or evidence-based psychological interventions tailored to their specific disorders.

 Adolescence and prodrome

 The onset of BPD symptoms typically occurs during adolescence or early adulthood, with possible early signs in childhood.
 Predictive symptoms in adolescents include body image issues, extreme sensitivity to rejection, behavioral challenges, non-suicidal self-injury, seeking exclusive relationships, and profound shame.
 Although many adolescents exhibit these symptoms without developing BPD, those who do are significantly more likely to develop the disorder and potentially face long-term social challenges.

 BPD is recognized as a stable and valid diagnosis during adolescence, supported by the DSM-5 and ICD-11.
 Early detection and treatment of BPD in young individuals are emphasized in national guidelines across various countries, including the US, Australia, the UK, Spain, and Switzerland, highlighting the importance of early intervention.

 Historically, diagnosing BPD during adolescence was met with caution, due to concerns about the accuracy of diagnosing young individuals, the potential misinterpretation of normal adolescent behaviors, stigma, and the stability of personality during this developmental stage.
-Despite these challenges, research has confirmed the validity and clinical utility of the BPD diagnosis in adolescents, though misconceptions persist among mental health care professionals, contributing to clinical reluctance in diagnosing and a key barrier to the provision of effective treatment BPD in this population.
+Even so, research has confirmed the validity and clinical utility of the BPD diagnosis in adolescents, though misconceptions persist among mental health care professionals, contributing to clinical reluctance in diagnosing and a key barrier to the provision of effective treatment of BPD in this population.

 A diagnosis of BPD in adolescence can indicate the persistence of the disorder into adulthood, with outcomes varying among individuals.
 Some maintain a stable diagnosis over time, while others may not consistently meet the diagnostic criteria.
-Early diagnosis facilitates the development of effective treatment plans, including family therapy, to support adolescents with BPD.
+Early diagnosis helps develop effective treatment plans, including family therapy, to support adolescents with BPD.

 Differential diagnosis and comorbidity

-Lifetime co-occurring (comorbid) conditions are prevalent among individuals diagnosed with BPD.
+Lifetime comorbid conditions are prevalent among individuals diagnosed with BPD.
 Individuals with BPD exhibit higher rates of comorbidity compared to those diagnosed with other personality disorders.
 These comorbidities include mood disorders (such as major depressive disorder and bipolar disorder), anxiety disorders (including panic disorder, social anxiety disorder, and post-traumatic stress disorder (PTSD)), other personality disorders (notably schizotypal, antisocial, and dependent personality disorder), substance use disorder, eating disorders (anorexia nervosa and bulimia nervosa), attention deficit hyperactivity disorder (ADHD), somatic symptom disorder, and the dissociative disorders.
 It is advised that a personality disorder diagnosis should be made cautiously during untreated mood episodes or disorders unless a comprehensive lifetime history supports the existence of a personality disorder.